WenderHost/b2t-courses-for-woocommerce/readme.txt

 Many of the functions in `lib/fns/shortcodes.php` use the `render_template()` function to render their HTML.
 That function utilizes handlebars templates stored inside `lib/templates/`.
 For details on how `render_template()` works, please see the DocBlock for that function inside `lib/fns/handlebars.php`.

 == Changelog ==

+= 3.1.5 =
+* Updating functions so that required parameters don't follow optional parameters.

 = 3.1.4 =
 * Updating styling for class registration form.